-The Australian workforce is frustrated with the creative leadership at their organization.
+Australian managers are frustrated with the creative leadership at their organization.
 There is a bias towards empowerment roles - suggesting that is what they are missing.
 Also, there is a disconnect between the role of a creative leader and the role of a business leader - suggesting the workforce is conflicted on how to apply creativity at work.